 The first 3ft 6in (1067mm) gauge line opened in 1905.
 The 600mm gauge lines were converted to this gauge between 1910 and 1915.
 The wider gauge allowed greater carrying capacity, and eventual through traffic with South Africa.

 Namibian Railways of the present day are a generally well maintained network serving most major population centres in the country.
-There is an international connection with South Africa, used by freight, luxury cruise trains and by passenger services as far as Upington, 150km inside South African territory.
-However, there are no regular onward passenger rail connections at Upington, the nearest Spoornet station being some 400km away.
+There is an international connection with South Africa, used by freight services and luxury cruise trains.
+There is no regular international passenger service.

 A new line is under construction to Oshikango on the border with Angola.
 A direct connection with the Angolan rail network is a longer term prospect, dependant on the reconstruction of Angola’s existing railways.
 Ultimately, a through route via Angola to the Zambian border is envisaged.

 The Trans Kalahari Railway is a proposed new 1500km freight railway between Walvis Bay and Lobatse in Botswana.
 In 2014, the respective governments signed an agreement for its construction.